singer-io/tap-campaign-monitor/README.md

 5. Select the tables you'd like to replicate

-Step 4 a file called `catalog.json` that specifies all the available endpoints and fields.
+Step 4 creates a file called `catalog.json` that specifies all the available endpoints and fields.
 You'll need to open the file and select the ones you'd like to replicate.
 See the [Singer guide on Catalog Format](https://github.com/singer-io/getting-started/blob/c3de2a10e10164689ddd6f24fee7289184682c1f/BEST_PRACTICES.md#catalog-format) for more information on how tables are selected.

 6. Run it!